 In addition to underscoring the critical need for dialogue among women professionals to address career equity and reduce dropout rates, this event reinforced the importance of various support mechanisms in helping women progress in their careers and bridge the gap to executive roles.
 ASUG looks forward to continuing these important and interactive discussions as an extension of our support for the ASUG Women Connect community.

-To learn more about ASUG Women Connect, follow the group on asug.com, and to engage in discussions, access, resources, and expand your network, join our LinkedIn group.
-And be sure to join us for our next Community Conversation, focusing on how to build your personal brand, taking place Thursday, September 26.
+To learn more about ASUG Women Connect, follow the group on ASUG.com.
+Engage in discussions, access, resources, and expand your network in our LinkedIn group.
+Check out our on-demand Community Conversation, focusing on how to build your personal brand.